SamuelSwartzberg/flashcardifying_text_temp/inf/*-human-computer-interface/*-human-computer-interface.md

 # human-computer interface

-A human-computer interface is the interface between a human and the computer.
+A human-computer interface is an interface between a human and the computer.